NethServer/docs/administrator-manual/en/mail2.rst

 ==============

-The **Email 2** module is an alternative to :ref:`email-section`, based on the `Rspamd <https://rspamd.com/>`_ filter engine.
-It aims to be the  successor of the current Email module, by providing the same old features plus new ones.
+The **Email 2** module is an alternative to :ref:`email-section`, based on the Rspamd [#RSPAMD]_ filter engine.
+It aims to be the  successor of the current Email module, by providing its old features plus new ones.
 For background information refer to the :ref:`email-section` chapter.

 Once installed from the :guilabel:`Software center` page, go to the